 Ochsner is home to a fellowship-trained Orthopedic trauma surgeon with the experience and precision required to care for even the most complex injuries.
 Along with the trauma surgeon, your care team may include a physician's assistant, a nurse, the anesthesia team, a special cast tech and an orthotic fitter who will make sure you get the equipment you need as you heal.

-Our program was rated High Performing for Hip Replacement and Knee Replacement, and Orthopedics by U.S. News & World Report 2016-2017.
+- Our program is nationally-recognized as High Performing for Knee Replacement and Orthopedics by U.S. News & World Report in 2017-2018.

 - Acute fracture (breaks in a bone that occurs quickly and traumatically)

 - Non-acute fracture (break that occurs over time, due to repeated physical stress)

 - Complex peri-articular fracture (injury located around a joint)